 Our keyword research tool Twinword Ideas provides a column for keyword statistics called “SEO Competition”.
 What is it?
 SEO Competition or Organic Competition (also called Keyword Difficulty) is a score indicating how hard it would be to have your web site rank high on search engine result pages (SERP) for that particular keyword.

 There are lots of factors that decide if your web site will end up on the first page of a search engine results page.
 For example, some factors include how popular your site is (backlinks), how trusted your domain name is (domain authority), and your content.
 Organic Competition provides a quick estimate on relatively how difficult it will be for a web site to compete for that keyword.

 “Organic” is simply the opposite of “paid” (ie. Organic Search vs. Paid Search).
 Paid Search (ads) are the results that you see at the top of the search engine result pages.
 They are usually labeled “Ad”.
 Companies will pay Google and compete with other advertisers to get their web pages to show up at the top of SERPs for particular keywords.

 On the other hand, Organic Search are the results that Google thinks will satisfy the person searching.
-These web sites do not pay search engines to show up on their top ten list of SERPs (under the ads); these are what Google thinks deservers to be in the top ten list for particular keywords.
+These web sites do not pay search engines to show up on their SERPs (under the ads); these are what Google thinks deservers to be in the top ten list for particular keywords.
 They are in the SERP “organically”, so to speak.

 Our Twinword Ideas show both an Organic Competition score and a Paid Competition score for AdWords.

 Most keyword tool will have a Keyword Difficulty score for each keyword and each keyword tool will calculate it differently.
 Calculating a Keyword Difficulty score, or in our case an Organic Competition score, many factors need to be considered.
 The following is a list of things that goes into figuring out the score for any particular keyword.
 This is not an exhaustive list, but points out some of the important ones.